In this article

 Add chrome device to a google organizational unit

-• Step 2: Navigate to Chrome Devices
+• Step 2: Navigate to Chrome OS Devices

-• Step 3: From left panel on the page, select the organizational unit the device is part of.
+• Step 3: From the left panel on the page, select the organizational unit the device is part of.
 (You can also search for a particular device using its serial number)

-• Step 4: Select the device that you want to move and click the Move option at the top of the page.
+• Step 4: Select the device you want to move and click the Move option at the top of the page.

 • Step 5: Choose the organizational unit that you want to move the device to and click Move.